Valutis

 Use my 5 Prerequisites for Continued Growth to avoid becoming “Bob.”
 In doing so, you relaunch yourself to new levels of success, contribution and satisfaction.

 1. Awareness – Change doesn’t start without awareness.
-Take the time to reflect and identify your developmental need.
+Take the time to reflect and identify your developmental needs.
 What are the areas in need of change or development?
 What is needed to enhance your work and/or your life?
 If you look two promotions ahead – are you prepared for the demands of that role?
 If not, what should you be working on?

 2. Motivation or Desire – All the awareness in the world doesn’t matter if you don’t have the motivation to do something about it!
-I’m 25 pounds over weight, but I had ice cream last night!
+I’m 25 pounds overweight, but I had ice cream last night!
 Establish the motivation to do the work.

 3. Knowledge, Skill and Ability – This is where Bob fell down.
 He was aware and motivated but he claimed he didn’t know how to conduct effective performance reviews.
 Figure it out.
 Do the research, hire a coach, follow the example of a mentor – whatever it takes to acquire the requisite ability – do it.